Jigsaws with clout and beneficial brain exercise!

-Memory Jogging Puzzles developed small wooden puzzles for elderly with dementia and stroke patients with large chunky pieces.
-These puzzles are easier for elderly to handle and hang on to.
+Memory Jogging Puzzles developed easy jigsaw puzzles to stimulate the brain of dementia and stroke patients.
+These wooden puzzles with large pieces are easier for elderly with special needs to handle and hang on to.

 • 6 piece puzzle for middle – late stage of dementia